-So, what exactly happens when you close your eyes and go to sleep?
+So, what exactly happens when you close your eyes and go to sleep on the Best Sleep Number Alternative, or similar mattress, on your bed?
 For starters, the brain is quite active, responding to differing, internal stimuli, simultaneously phasing into the four stages of sleep; N1 (first, five minute transition into sleep), N2 (10-15 minutes), N3 (deepest sleep stage with restorative and adaptive hormones flowing, repairing cells and muscles), and REM (i.e. “dream sleep” – 20% of sleep cycle, paralyzation of legs and arms, improvement of spatial, perceptual, and visual skills).
 It is in the second stage of sleep (i.e. N2), that one’s heart rate and body temperature decreases, while eye movement completely stops.
 Information is “uploaded” for further storage during later REM sleep, while learning and motor skills are strengthened.
 This process is known as “long-term potentiation,” and becomes critical as one’s learning increases with age.
 Next, one’s body phases into the third, deepest stage of sleep, known as N3.
 This is where blood is directed away from the brain towards the muscles, organs, and bones, where it is able to restore physical energy through restorative, adaptive hormones, and macronutrient synthesis.
 This can also be called “non-REM” sleep, and usually happens for 70-90 minutes into one’s sleep cycle.
 Last but not least, REM sleep arrives, which is named for the rapid eye movement that occurs.
 As mentioned previously, one’s legs and arms are put into paralyzation mode, while heart and blood pressure raise, and breathing becomes shallow.
 Emotional experiences from the day prior are sorted out, while perceptual visual, spatial, memory, and cognitive skills are improved, as well as the production of important neurotransmitters; dopamine and serotonin.
 Overall, the body repeats through these 4, non-REM and REM stages of sleep during night, taking a total of 90 minutes to go through once.
 This process as a whole is known as “synaptic homeostasis,” and is where the body refreshes the spaces between its nerve cells (i.e. synapses).
 The more stimulation one experiences during the day time, the more the bodies cell communicators grow.
 Therefore, it is undoubtedly critical to get the uninterrupted sleep that successfully goes throughout non-REM and REM cycles, to ensure that these synapses are restored.

 Despite those who are able to fall asleep in any atmosphere, even the smallest amount of light exposure can hinder the beneficial, hormonal effects of sleeping, causing overall restoration to be suppressed.
 Though wearing sleep masks can be helpful and relaxing for one’s eyes, it is actually the entire body that is sensitive to light.
 Studies have shown that even the smallest amount of exposure when one is supposed to and (or) is fast asleep, disrupts the internal biological, rejuvenating processes.
 One study, showed that the simple act of flashing a beam of light across the back of one’s knee while sleeping, noticeably disrupted their melatonin release.
 Another study preformed 2-3 hours after one’s bedtime, using 2 millisecond of light every 30 minutes, for an hour straight, proved that the light, though inconceivable to the naked eye, did penetrate the eyelids and thus disrupted melatonin secretion.
 Overall, these studies show why it is incredibly important to sleep in a dark room, as our bodies “night-shift” was made to work best in these conditions